rubenpad/vuefood/README.md

 ### Buyer detail

 This page show the detail of a buyer and his transactions history.
 Also you can see a list of IP's used by the buyer and a sub-list of people that make transactions from the same IP.
-In the right side of the page you can see a recommendations list of top 10 products bought for people that buy similar products to the current client
+In the right side of the page you can see a list of top 10 products recommended to the current client in based of people that buy similar products.
 <img src="./docs/buyer-detail.png">

 ## Technologies: